How to Source On Alibaba And Sell On Amazon FBA // A Step-by-Step Guide

 Once you create an Alibaba account, go to the tab "Sourcing Solutions" and "Submit RFQ," which is an industry term meaning "Request for Quotations.
 When you do this, you throw your info to up to a few thousand potential suppliers.

-We recommend creating a dedicated email just for Alibaba to cut back on Spam.
+We recommend creating a dedicated email address just for Alibaba to reduce spam.

 There are a few blocks to fill out: